 Organizational Description and Structure

 Public programming of BHFH addresses a wide range of issues, including but not limited to traditional Quaker concerns such as social justice, living with integrity, racial and economic equity, peacebuilding, criminal justice reform, immigration, and environmental stewardship.
-The audiences for Beacon Hill Friends House programs span various intersecting communities: Quakers, people curious about Quakerism, members of other religious congregations, neighbors on Beacon Hill and elsewhere in Boston, Friends House residents, Friends House alumni, anyone who shares Quaker values in our mission or who wants to work alongside us in moving toward a more just and peaceful world.
+The audiences for Beacon Hill Friends House programs span various intersecting communities: Quakers, people curious about Quakerism, members of other religious communities, neighbors on Beacon Hill and elsewhere in Boston, Friends House residents, Friends House alumni, anyone who shares the Quaker values in our mission or who wants to work alongside us in moving toward a more just and peaceful world.

 Beacon Hill Friends House is an equal opportunity employer.
 We strongly encourage and seek applications from women and people of color including bilingual and bicultural individuals.
 Applicants will not be discriminated against because of race, color, religion, sex, national origin, ethnicity, age, disability, sexual orientation, gender identity or expression, or any other characteristic protected by law.